How to Deal With a Sexually Demanding Husband: 11 Tips

 Men’s mental and physical health can also impact their sex drive.
 Stress, depression, anxiety, and other mental health conditions can reduce libido, while regular exercise, a healthy diet, and good sleep habits can enhance it.

-If you think, “my husband wants sex every other day,” know that men’s physical health can also impact their sex drive, and underlying health conditions like high blood pressure, diabetes, and cardiovascular disease can affect sexual function.
+If you think, “How to deal with a sexually demanding husband,” know that men’s physical health can also impact their sex drive, and underlying health conditions like high blood pressure, diabetes, and cardiovascular disease can affect sexual function.

 3. Relationship satisfaction